Frequently Asked Home Healthcare Questions

 4. What does the $475 placement fee cover?

 If this happens, Little Flower Healthcare will replace the caregiver at no additional charge to the family within 30 days.
 This gives the family ample time to determine if the caregiver is a “good fit”.
-During the 30 day trial period, we will replace the caregiver at no additional charge.
+Within that 30 day period, Little Flower Healthcare will change or replace the caretaker at no additional charge.
+As indicated in our contract, our relationship with the family is concluded after the 30 day grace period.

 7. How about a replacement for the caregiver’s day off?